 How to Help

-- $500 provides five sessions of counseling for a family/individual unable to pay
+- $500 provides counseling sessions for families.

 Ann Lading-Ferguson, CEO

-Ronald Tyler, Program Director/Youth Outreach
+Ronald Tyler, Director of Outreach